1.3 Vendor, Civil-Service, and Agency-Written Paths

 • Are there local study materials or a required orientation booklet?

-• Does the written test happen before or after background forms, physical ability testing, or interviews?
+• Does the written test happen before or after background forms, physical testing, or interviews?

 • Is the test remote, printed, computer-based at a test site, or locally proctored?

-The common mistake is asking which path is best or most official.
-The better question is which path your agency selected.
-Corrections agencies choose tools to support hiring decisions.
-Your task is to understand the selected tool, follow the selected process, and demonstrate the job-related skills the process measures.
+' The better question is which path your agency selected.
+Corrections agencies choose tools to support a hiring decision; your task is to understand the selected tool, follow the selected process, and demonstrate the job-related skills the process measures.

 Test Your Knowledge

-Which statement best describes the relationship between NCOSI and NCST?
+Which statement best describes the relationship between the NCOSI and the NCST?

 A